-If you are running a somatic workflow, the format is slightly differentNote that this option will not show up automatically in the dropdown.
+If you run a somatic workflow, the format is slightly differentNote: This option will not show up automatically in the drop-down menu.

 To learn more, see Configuring workflow inputs: sets and pairs tables.

-If you don't see the right input in the dropdown, check your root entity type to make sure you specified the right table.
+If you don't see the right input in the drop-down menu, check your root entity type to make sure you specified the right table.
 This can be tricky if you are using interconnected (nested) tables!

-For example, if you're running multiple workflows in parallel on a group in a specimen_set table, the entity type is specimen.
+For example, if you run multiple workflows in parallel on a group in a specimen_set table, the entity type is specimen.
 You only use the specimen_set to choose what specimens to process.
 It's not where the input files are, so it's not the root entity type!

 Working with data from a data repository

-If you are importing data from the Terra Data Repository, Gen 3, or other repository, take note of the formatting in the data table.
+If you import data from the Terra Data Repository, Gen 3, or other repository, take note of the formatting in the data table.

-If you are using data with a pfb or tdr prefix
+If you use data with a pfb or tdr prefix

 You must include the prefix in the attribute field.
-Note that the proper format should show up in the dropdown menu.
+Note: The proper format should show up in the drop-down menu.

 Why use this formatting?
 This formatting gives you the flexibility to reference any entity, including using nested tables.

-Note that data in interdependent tables will require more complex formatting.
-If your desired input is a single file, the syntax simply points directly at the file.
-If your desired input is a set of files nested inside of a folder, the syntax must first point to the correct folder, then points to the desired files within.
-Looking at the Type and Attributes columns serves as a quick way to check how your workflow is set up.
+Note: Data in interdependent tables require more complex formatting.
+If your desired input is a single file, the syntax points directly at the file.
+If your desired input is a set of files nested inside a folder, the syntax must first point to the correct folder, then point to the desired files within.
+Looking at the Type and Attributes columns is a quick way to check how your workflow is set up.